There are various steps required to start a CVA. It will normally take 6-12 weeks to put in place.

-In order to start a Company Voluntary Arrangement the Directors need to the help of a licensed Insolvency Practitioner (IP).
+In order to start a CVA the Directors need to the help of a licensed Insolvency Practitioner (IP).
 This person is legally qualified to propose the Arrangement to the creditors.
 The IP will also supervise the Arrangement once it is accepted.

-The Insolvency Practitioner will normally speak to any major creditors to assess their willingness to agree to a CVA.
+The Insolvency Practitioner will normally speak to any major creditors to assess their willingness to agree.
 They may also decide to apply to the court for an Interim Order.
-This prevents any further action being taken against the company by its creditors for a period of 28 days.
-It allows time for the proposal to be drafted and a creditors meeting to be called.

 At this stage the company will normally stop paying most or all of its unsecured debts including HMRC.
-This can provide a very significant cash boost to the company.
-However if any creditors are vital to the company’s survival such as key suppliers payments to them can be maintained.
+This should provide a significant cash boost to the company.
+Payments to creditors that are key suppliers can be maintained.

 CVA Proposal Drafted